Training in chemical pathology

 What are the entry requirements?

-• Acute Care Common Stem (ACCS) plus FRCA part 1 or MRCP(UK)
+• Acute Care Common Stem (ACCS) or Core Anaesthetics Training with MRCP(UK) or FRCA Part 1

 How long will it take?

-The indicative length of training for chemical pathology is five years, following foundation and core training.
+The indicative length of training for chemical pathology is 5 years, following foundation and core training.

 What will my training cover?